trptcolin/parade/README.md

 * Syntax Highlighting

-    > Using github flavored markdown, code fences will automatically be syntax highlighted making it incredibly easy to integrate code samples
+    > Using GitHub flavored markdown, code fences will automatically be syntax highlighted making it incredibly easy to integrate code samples

 * Code Execution